TheTNB/ChatGPT-PHP/README.md

 `composer require haozi-team/chatgpt-php`

 # V1 Web ChatGPT
-## Notice: apps.openai.com is closed in 2023-03-09, Now use Pawan's bypass server, May be slow and unstable.
-Suggest to use V2 Official ChatGPT.
+## Notice: As of 2023/03/15 - OpenAI has deactivated some accounts using V1.
+We recommend using V2 to avoid getting banned.

 > Uses `chat.openai.com`
 > - Free
 > - Rate limited
 > - Needs Bypassing Cloudflare

-> Default api endpoint is `https://gpt.pawan.krd/`
+> Default api endpoint is `https://bypass.duti.tech/`
+>
+> Rate limit at 5 requests / 10 seconds due to small server
 >
 > OpenAI rate limit: 50 requests per hour on free accounts.
 You can get around it with multi-account cycling
 >
 > Plus accounts has around 150 requests per hour rate limit